What’s worse? Presenting to strangers or to a big crowd who know you?

 Key to success is the clarity of ideas, how to articulate those ideas and then sell them.

-Currently I’m running and presenting a series of workshops at Apple’s iOS Developers Academy, in Naples.
-Two of these workshops are focused on presenting skills.
-Giving the students the tools to present their ideas and concepts, passionately and economically.
+Currently I’m running and presenting a series of workshops at Apple’s iOS Developers Academy in Naples.
+Two of these workshops are focused on presenting skills; giving app developers the tools to present their ideas and concepts, passionately and economically.